thegreatgramblinham/i3wm-config/Programs/README.md

 ```
 and select your desired editor from the list.

-For more information on how to configure Vim, check out [this repo.](https://github.com/thegreatgramblinham/vim-config)
+For more information on how to configure Vim, including building from source, check out [this repo.](https://github.com/thegreatgramblinham/vim-config)

 OS Tools
 ===